rdalen/Boxify/docs/pcb-library.md

 2. Define the PCB dimensions and relevant mounting/interface geometry.
 3. Position the PCB Library Mate Connector at the **center of the PCB**.
 4. Add the required configuration variables and options.
-5. Make the PCB Type available to PS Enclosure.
 6. Verify the resulting Adapter Plate and enclosure geometry.
 7. Verify the result in the Assembly.